Danae Elon: Academic career

-Elon was a lecturer at the Sapir Academic College and head of the Israeli documentary program at Cinema South International Film Festival She is currently an adjunct lecturer at Queens University at Kingston.
+Elon was a lecturer at the Sapir Academic College and head of the Israeli documentary program at Cinema South International Film Festival.
+She is currently an adjunct lecturer at Queens University at Kingston.

 Awards and recognition

-Her first documentary film Never Again Forever, released in 1996 showcased in over 25 international film festivals and received a Golden Spire award from the San Francisco International Film Festival as well as an achievement award from the Chicago International Film Festival.
+Her first documentary film, Never Again Forever, was released in 1996.
+It showcased in over 25 international film festivals and received a Golden Spire award from the San Francisco International Film Festival as well as an achievement award from the Chicago International Film Festival.

 Partly Private premiered in the 2009 Tribeca film festival and won the Best New York Documentary award.

-She won two awards for Another Road Home a bronze medal from the Warsaw International Film Festival, and best documentary from Tursak Film Festival in Istanbul.
+Elon won two awards for Another Road Home: a bronze medal from the Warsaw International Film Festival, and best documentary from Tursak Film Festival in Istanbul.

-The Patriarch's Room won Best research and Music award at the Docaviv film festival as well as Best documentary at the Toronto Jewish Film Festival and Best Documentary at the Beyond Border's Film Festival in Greece.
-For a Sister's Song she is the recipient of the AIDC award for innovation in documentary filmmaking as well as an Iris Award for cinematography.
+The Patriarch's Room won Best research and Music award at the Docaviv film festival as well as Best documentary at the Toronto Jewish Film Festival and Best Documentary at the Beyond Borders Film Festival in Greece.
+For A Sister's Song she received the AIDC Award for innovation in documentary filmmaking as well as an Iris Award for cinematography.